-I had not made a carrot cake in decades, but was delighted to have been asked by a former student if I would make a carrot cake for her wedding.
-As I made far too much mixture, I also made a batch of cupcakes with the excess, along with a loaf-sized carrot cake – the recipe for which I give here.
+I had not made a carrot cake in decades, so it was time to rectify that with made a batch of cupcakes and a loaf-sized carrot cake – the recipe for which I give here.

 This recipe itself is a variation on a recipe inspired by Michael Caines.
 It gives a sublime cake that is light, moist and with subtle cinnamon undertones.

 Among the variations I made, I changed the type of sugar and used a little walnut oil.
 I went for a different topping because I wanted the swirls on the icing to hold their shape fully.

 A gluten-free alternative

 I have since made this carrot cake using gluten-free plain flour – witout the need for other additives that people often include when making something gluten-free.

 There is no discernible difference to the taste and the texture with this cake, whether making a gluten-free version or not.